-- Connect a 1-k ohm resistor between pin 7 and positive rail.
+- Connect a 1-k ohm resistor between pin 7 and the positive rail.

 - Now take a 1000 uF capacitor and connect its positive leg with pin 6 of the ic

 - and negative leg with the negative rail.
-Connect a 1-k ohm resistor to pin 3 that is the output pin of the 555 timer ic.
+Connect a 1-k ohm resistor to pin 3 which is the output pin of the 555 timer ic.

 - Join the positive leg of the LED with the resistor and the negative leg to the negative rail.
 Your circuit is ready to use now.

-We hope that you understand the concept behind the monostable mode of a 555 timer ic.
+We hope that you understand the concept behind the monostable multivibrator using 555 timer.
 If you have any doubts regarding this project then feel free to communicate with us in the comments section given below.